High speed streets make our neighbourhoods unattractive places to ride bikes.

 - Unless we drop speeds in residential areas, bike riding will remain an underutilised activity and transport choice.

 On local streets with no separate space for people to ride bikes, we must lower speed limits to 30km/h.
 It is the gold standard of speed on local streets and is recommended by the OECD.

-Reducing speeds on local streets by 10km/h on local streets, offers significant public health and safety benefits by reducing serious and fatal crashes.
+Reducing speeds by 10km/h on local streets offers significant public health and safety benefits.

 Research from across the world shows that lower speeds not only leads to fewer crashes and less serious consequences, but that the entire community will benefit.